 Patients with Asthma need the following additional aid:

-- Rescuer should assist the patient with medication / inhaler if available.
+- The rescuer should assist the patient with medication/inhaler if available.

-- Unlike other respiratory emergencies, patients having a asthma attack have difficulty exhaling.
+- Unlike other respiratory emergencies, patients having an asthma attack have difficulty exhaling.

 Patients with Hyperventilation need the following additional aid:

 - Rescuers should encourage patients to do pursed-lip breathing, however, some patients will have their own method of “relaxed breathing” techniques.

 - Patients with Anaphylaxis need the following additional aid:

 - Rescuers need to determine the need for medication.

 - Patients can carry epinephrine medication such as “Epi-pen” or “Twin-jet”.